expresspigeon/blog/src/content/kb/editor/edit-html.md

 ![](/kb/images/html_source1.png)

-> You can not edit HTML for the entire newsletter structure, only for specific blocks.
-If you want control over the HTML of your entire newsletter please use the **Code custom HTML** option to create your newsletter.
+> You can not edit HTML for the entire template structure, only for specific blocks.
+If you want control over the HTML of your entire template please use the **Code custom HTML** option to create your template.